joebelmonte/js-xml-http-request/README.md

 # JavaScript XML HTTP Requests

-JavaScript XML HTTP Requests (xhr) are provided by browsers for performing asynchoronous network operations (a.k.a.
+JavaScript XML HTTP Requests (xhr), created using the `XMLHttpRequest` constructor function, are part of the Web API provided by browsers.
+These objects perform asynchronous network operations (a.k.a.
 AJAX in jQuery).
-In jQuery, `$.ajax` returns something called a "deferred object" that behaves a lot like a promise.
-In this training, we create our Promise interface for xhr using native promises and native xhr.
+In jQuery, `$.ajax` returns something called a "deferred object" that implements the [Promises/A+](https://promisesaplus.com/) specification..
+In this talk, we'll create a Promise interface for xhr using native promises and native xhr.

 ## Prerequisites